MbongeniCloud/banking-platform/README.md

 ## Author

-Mbongeni — cloud and backend engineer focused on building systems that are observable, resilient, and straightforward to reason about.
+Mbongeni — cloud engineer focused on building systems that are observable, resilient, and straightforward to reason about.

 GitHub: github.com/MbongeniCloud